frnsys/half_earth/notes.md

 - `MIROC-ESM` (tas & pr): 128x64

 It seems like for higher resolution we should stick with the `MRI-ESM1` scaling patterns, though maybe there are other factors to consider.
 For comparison, the biome/land use labels are 480x240, though we can also scale them to 320x160 to simplify things.

+_7/21 update_: Managed to get Hector compiling to WASM with Emscripten (see <https://github.com/frnsys/hector-wasm>), and it's just as fast as `pyhector`.
+I should look more closely at memory usage and file sizes though.